The Story of the Prince and His Horse: South Africa

 In a tale from the Malay Quarter published by author Izak David du Plessis with the title The Winged Horse, a sultan's son and a pitch-black foal are born at the same time.
 When the boy, called Ishmael, is seventeen, his father gifts him the black horse, which is named Cavallo Di Wingo.
 The sultan also remarries, but his new wife, Hadjira, despises her step-son and plots to kill him by poisoning his food.
 With the horse's warnings, however, he avoids the danger.
 Later, the step-mother conspires with a dukun to feign illness and ask for the entrails of the pitch-black horse as cure.
-The horse warns the boy of Hadjira's plot and both hatch thei own plan: the next day, when the horse is to be executed, the boy is to ask for one last ride on the horse.
+The horse warns the boy of Hadjira's plot and both hatch their own plan: the next day, when the horse is to be executed, the boy is to ask for one last ride on the horse.
 It happens so: Ishmael rides Cavallo Di Wingo three times through the ranks of soldiers; after the third lap, he then shouts Bismillah; a cloud descends upon them and transports them to the top of a mountain.
 The horse advises the boy to pray twice more, and a sultan's robe and a white robe appear next to him.
 The animal then tells the boy that in a nearby kingdom there is a sultan with his three daughters, and that he must find work there, then vanishes.
 He tries to find employment with the king, but the latter dismisses him.
 The youngest princess, Jogira, intercedes on his behalf and convinces her father to have him work in the flower-garden.
 Ishmael begins to work in the flower-garden and the flowers begin to bloom, and Jogira begins to fall in love with him.
 Some time later, the garden has flourished with beautiful colours, and many princes from neighbouring kingdoms come to see it and ask for Jogira's hand in marriage.
 The princess announces she will stand on the palace roof and toss an orange to her husband of choice.
 Jogira casts the orange three times, and on all three times Ishmael catches it.
 Despite his protests, the sultan gives Jogira to Ishmael.
 Later, the sultan falls ill; Ishmael overhears the dukun saying that only the meat of a white goat can cure him.
 The youth summons his loyal horse, Cavallo Di Wingo, and finds the white goat. when he is preparing the meat by taking out its entrails, two men approach him - his brothers-in-law.
 They ask for the meat - unaware it has no entrails - and Ishmael agrees to give it to them.
 Later, war breaks out; the sultan's sons-in-law ride into battle, Ishmael on an old, lame horse, under the mockery and jeer of the populace.
 He lags behind his brothers-in-law and, out of sight, summons Cavallo Di Wingo again, puts on the royal robes and rides to the battlefield.
 After defeating his enemies, Ishmael shouts at his brothers-in-law to open their shirts; and brands their chests with the Sultan's signet-ring.
 The youth rushes back to the place where he left the lame horse and rides back to the palace.
 Later, the Sultan organizes a banquet and invites the entire realm.
 Jogira also attends the feast, and saves her husband's seat for him, as per his request.
-Ishmael comes to the feast on Cavallo Di Wingo, but the horse lets him go on without him, for now he will disappears.
+Ishmael comes to the feast on Cavallo Di Wingo, but the horse lets him go on without him, for now he will disappear.
 He does; Ishmael enters the banquet and sits beside Jogira, who does not recognize him.
 The sultan's other sons-in-law boast about their victory in the war, when Ishmael interrupts their tale by demanding them to open their shirts.
 The sons-in-law reveal their branded chests; Ishmael shows the sultan his ring and tells the whole story.